Law & Order: Criminal Intent season 10: Season overview

 Season ten returns to the single pairing of Detectives Robert Goren (Vincent D'Onofrio) and Alexandra Eames (Kathryn Erbe) at the Major Case Squad.
 Terminated for insubordination a year ago, Detective Goren has been reunited with his long-time partner Alex Eames at the behest of the new Major Case Captain (Jay O. Sanders).
-However, in addition to solving cases, Goren has mandatory sessions with brilliant police psychologist Dr. Paula Gyson (Julia Ormond).

 This final eight episode arc focussed on Goren's tortured past and charting a course for a successful future.
 Storylines for this season included a beautiful female banker whose sole client was the Catholic Church; an adventuresome rogue who may be the country's best cyber-warrior; and a woman who was blackmailing a wealthy, tabloid-fodder "bad boy."
 The episode "Icarus" explored a scenario inspired by many of the cast incidents in the Broadway play Spider-Man: Turn Off the Dark; in this case, they turn tragic.
 This version features characters ranging from a high-strung director to a secretly bisexual rock-star composer.

+In addition to solving cases, Goren has mandatory counselling sessions with astute police psychologist Dr. Paula Gyson (Julia Ormond) in which Goren is forced to confront his trust and anger issues.
+The series ends with Goren and Eames sharing an understanding of the strong bond in their professional relationship.